Ready to apply to be a junior counselor?

 “I like working with my community because I get a chance to make a difference…I learned that I really do have a big impact in my community.” – Junior Counselor, Roxbury Youth Initiative

-Each Junior Counselor works with groups of children for seven weeks during the summer, implementing a self- designed curriculum.
+As part of PBHA’s teen summer jobs program, Junior Counselors (ages 14-18) work with groups of children for seven weeks during the summer as a classroom assistant for college-aged Senior Counselors and also implementing a weekly self- designed curriculum.

-Further, Junior Counselors are an integral part of camp fundraising and operations and are expected to work as part of a team to ensure that the program runs well.
-Junior Counselors are encouraged to limit outside commitments, as community involvement and program preparation are vital to this leadership experience.
+Further, Junior Counselors are an integral part of camp operations and are expected to work as part of a team to ensure that the program runs well.

-All Junior Counselors are expected to work for one week of staff training, seven weeks of camp, and one week of training after camp is over.
-You must commit to working from July 1 to August 18, and will have the option of working for an additional week before and after for additional pay.
-All Junior Counselors will be paid $9.00 per hour.
+All Junior Counselors are expected to work for 25 hours of pre-job training, seven weeks of camp, and one week of training after camp is over.
+They must commit to working from June 29th to August 18.
+All Junior Counselors must have a youth employment permit and will be paid $12.75 per hour for up to 35 hrs per week with breaks per compliance of child labor laws.

 Junior Counselors participate in a mandatory one week training prior to the beginning of camp.
 This training provides skills in curriculum development and classroom strategies as well as community leadership skills.
 Counselors are also expected to attend any trainings and retreats designed by directors throughout the summer.